zowe/docs-site/docs/user-guide/k8s-config.md

 kubectl apply -f common/zowe-sa.yaml
 ```

-Note that by default, `zowe-sa` service account has `automountServiceAccountToken` disabled for security purpose.
+Note that by default, `zowe-sa` service account has `automountServiceAccountToken` disabled for security purposes.

 To verify, check the following configurations.